hiiiroko/Arduino/README.md

 # Arduino
-Plan to develop a Tetris block using R3.
+Plan to develop a Tetris via R3.